 Lymph Node Surgery: Cryoablation of the cancer within the breast is unlikely to slow or prevent growth of cancer cells that have already spread to the nearby underarm lymph nodes.
 Therefore, sentinel node biopsy (removal of just a few normal appearing nodes) and axillary lymph node dissection (removal of cancerous lymph nodes) are the standard surgical procedures performed to detect and/or remove cancer-containing lymph nodes in the nearby underarm area.
 One exception to this rule is that most women age 70 and older with estrogen and/or progesterone-sensitive breast cancers can avoid lymph node surgery if they are willing to take anti-estrogen therapy.
 Another exception is that women of any age with pure ductal carcinoma in situ (DCIS) do not require lymph node surgery.
 However, all other women should discuss the pros and cons of lymph node surgery.
 Some low risk tumors might night require lymph node surgery.

 Information obtained from lymph node surgery can help guide your overall cancer treatment.
 Lymph node surgery is performed in the hospital under general anesthesia or local anesthesia with sedation.
-Your doctor should discuss with you the appropriate timing of the lymph node procedure, either before or after the cryoablation procedure.
-If you refuse lymph node surgery, your doctor will likely recommend regular imaging studies (e.g., ultrasound) to screen for evidence of lymph node recurrence so that the problem may be managed quickly.
-Failure to undergo recommended lymph node surgery can lead to uncontrolled cancer growth in the lymph node.
+Dr. Holmes will discuss with you if cryoablation is needed and the appropriate timing of the lymph node procedure, either before or after the cryoablation procedure.

-Anti-estrogen (endocrine) therapy: In general, anti-estrogen (endocrine) therapy reduces the risk of recurrence of estrogen and/or progesterone receptor positive cancers by 50% on top of what is usually achieved by surgery, cryoablation, and radiation.
-Anti-estrogen (endocrine) therapy also reduces the risk of cancer recurrence in the lymph nodes, opposite breast and other parts of the body.
-The actual benefit of anti-estrogen therapy to you depends on your personal estimated risk of recurrence.
+Anti-estrogen (endocrine) therapy: In general, anti-estrogen (endocrine) therapy reduces the risk of recurrence of estrogen and/or progesterone receptor positive cancers by 50% on top of what is usually achieved by other treatments (e.g., surgery, cryoablation, and radiation).
+Anti-estrogen (endocrine) therapy also reduces the risk of cancer recurrence in the lymph nodes, the opposite breast and other parts of the body.
+The actual benefit of anti-estrogen therapy to you depends on your personal estimated risk of recurrence, which is determined by your personal tumor characteristics.
 For example, if your estimated 10-year risk of recurrence is 12%, radiation will generally reduce your risk to 6%, which a 50% lower relative-risk of recurrence.
-In some cases, your doctor will recommend a commercial test to estimate your personal risk of recurrence.
-In some cases, the test might not be covered by insurance.
+In some cases, Dr. Holmes will recommend a commercial test to estimate your personal risk of recurrence.
+In most cases, the test is covered by insurance.

 Anti-HER2 immunotherapy: In general, anti-HER2 immunotherapy medications like Herceptin and Perjeta reduce the risk of cancer recurrence and are highly effective against breast cancers that make excessive HER2 proteins.
 The actual benefit of anti-HER2 immunotherapy to you depends on your personal estimated risk of recurrence.
 Anti-HER2 immunotherapy is most effective when combined with chemotherapy.
 Patients who refuse chemotherapy may sometimes be offered anti-HER2 immunotherapy without chemotherapy.